REVENUE AND TAXATION

 (k) Whether an interim payment account exists;

-(l) The different payment options available to the taxpayer, his agent or representative shall be printed in boldface type in a contrasting color or highlighted on the face of the tax notice; and
+(m) The different payment options available to the taxpayer, his agent, or representative, which shall be printed in boldface type in a contrasting color or highlighted on the face of the tax notice; and

 (2) The information required by subsection (1)(h) of this section may be satisfied if the county treasurer provides an annual insert with the tax notice or a link on the tax notice to the county website where the information required by subsection (1)(h) of this section can be accessed.
 Such information must be archived on the county website.
 In addition to including the link to the county website, the county treasurer may also include on the tax notice a quick response code to access the information required by subsection (1)(h) of this section.